tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 S:
 >> I guess you really like the BFS 10000, huh.
 It certainly looks cool enough!
+>
 >You mean because I already changed the name everywhere?
 It automatically updated when I changed the name of the file, which was my intent.
 (Didn't want to bother with Atom, so I just added an alias and searched for the unlinked mentions.)
 I think it's a more fitting name than SOUL AMPLIFIER, since it basically is a Big Fucking SOUL.

 S:
+>> I like the idea of AL going shopping at the black market (the owl house flavour) and just finding some of his cursed artifacts.
+This should be implemented.
 >
+> He's just, like, there.
+In the background.
+But since Luke has never seen him before, he assumes it's just Some Guy (TM)
+> Lol, what if he's like Rouxls Kaard and actually operates one of the shops
+> "Should you really be selling us this stuff?"
+>
+> "I have a lot of Wizard Debt, okay?"

+S:
+>> Jokes on Case as AL gets the artifacts in the end anyways.
+Luke is so big brain that none can understand his genious, especially not himself.
+>
+>Oh, yeah, I guess I'm going to have to figure out how that happens.
+How does AL end up with the Artifacts if they're supposed to be in the possession of either Luke or James?

 #general #plot-ideas #character-ideas #place-ideas